1999 in Russian football: First Division

 Anzhi won the First Division, winning their first promotion to the Top Division.
 Runners-up Fakel made their return to the top flight.

 Top goalscorers

 Second Division

 Of six clubs that finished first in their respective Second Division zones, three play-off winners were promoted to the First Division:

 Cup

 The Russian Cup was won by Zenit Saint Petersburg, who beat Dynamo Moscow 3–1 in the final.

 UEFA club competitions

 UEFA Cup Winners' Cup 1998-99

 Lokomotiv Moscow reached the semifinal of the last Cup Winners' Cup, defeating Maccabi Haifa in the quarterfinal 4–0 on aggregate.
 In the semifinal Lokomotiv were eliminated by eventual winners S.S.
 Lazio on away goals.

 UEFA Intertoto Cup 1999

-FC Rostov eliminated Cementarnica 55 Skopje and NK Varteks in the UEFA Intertoto Cup 1999, setting up a tie against Juventus F.C.
-Juventus comfortably won twice, recording a 9–1 aggregate score.
+FC Rostov eliminated Cementarnica 55 Skopje and NK Varteks in the UEFA Intertoto Cup 1999, setting up a tie against Juventus FC Juventus comfortably won twice, recording a 9–1 aggregate score.